The older you get the stronger the wind gets – and it’s always in your face.

 “At the Waffle House they’ll let you sit there and get coffee and some eggs.”

 “Then they’ll keep comin’ over and warmin’ it up and let you sit there all day.”

 “….. and they would wash that cup, that spoon, a couple of plates, wash them, pick them up, only charge five cents.”

 “I was there in Houston this morning.”

-Sam was sure the old man had walked up to the restaurant.
-Although he said “this morning” Sam have the feeling he hasn’t been in Houston for a decade.
+Craig was sure the old man walked up to the restaurant.
+Although he said “this morning” he had the feeling the old man hadn’t been in Houston for decades.

-Sam finished his food and had to get back to work.
-Actually, he would have liked to talk to the old man, get his story, but he was too far gone to be able to have a real conversation.
-By now the old man was simply complaining about random things that are too expensive.
-Also, it was uncomfortable for Sam to talk with a stranger like that, he had the uneasy sensation of looking into his own future.
+Craig finished with his food and had to get back to work.
+Actually, he would liked to have talked to the old man, get his story, but he was too far gone to be able to have a real conversation.
+By now he was simply complaining about random things that are too expensive.
+Also, it would be uncomfortable to talk with a stranger like that, Craig had the uneasy sensation of looking into his own future.
 The day had been too stressful already to have to deal with that.

-Sam mumbled something incoherent and dumped the remnants of his meal, plastic plate, paper cups, bits of fried something, through the swinging door on the trash bin.
-He didn’t make eye contact with the old man as he walked past and went out to his his car.
+He mumbled something incoherent and dumped the remnants of the meal; plastic plate, paper cups, bits of fried something, through the swinging door on the trash bin.
+He didn’t make eye contact with the old man as he walked past and went out to his van.

-Sam said to himself, “Maybe I’ll set my alarm for a little earlier tomorrow.
-That way I can get up and make some scrambled eggs and tomatoes for breakfast.”
+On the drive back to work Craig decided to set his alarm for a little earlier the next day.
+That way he could get up and make some scrambled eggs and tomatoes for breakfast.